 The mobile phone network is emerging as the largest sensor network on the planet.
 Mobile phone users, however, are generally unaware of the dual uses of this network, in which their communication devices are also information gathering devices.
 In participatory urban sensing, everyday mobile devices become a platform for coordinated investigation of the environment and human activity.
 But transforming phones into data collection instruments raises both technical and ethical challenges.
 This NSF-supported project explores these challenges through participant-observation and develops educational materials for ethics education in science and engineering.

-In addition to collaborating on the development of the mobile participatory sensing system, REMAP produced the exhibition of at Wired Nextfest in Chicago's Millenium Park, 2008.
+PEIR, the Personal Environmental Impact Report, is an online tool that allows the use of a mobile phone to explore and share how the user impacts the environment and how the environment impacts the user.
+In addition to collaborating on the development of the mobile participatory sensing system, REMAP produced an exhibition at Wired Nextfest in Chicago's Millenium Park, 2008.

 Collaboration with the Center for Embedded Networked Sensing, 2007-2009.
+Supported by Nokia Research.